davecanderson/docs/docs/.vitepress/includes/vue/formatters.md

 import { useFormatters } from '@servicestack/vue'

 const {
+    Formats,             // Available format methods to use in <PreviewFormat />
     formatValue,         // Format any value or object graph currency,            // Format number as Currency
     bytes,               // Format number in human readable disk size